aditisrinivas97/MyFS/README.md

 $ git clone https://github.com/aditisrinivas97/MyFS MyFS
 ```

-cd into the folder 'MyFS' and mount the filesystem using the makefile
+cd into the folder 'MyFS'
 ```
 $ cd MyFS
-$ make
 ```

 To view the error logs of fuse and check for memory leaks / errors, run the following commands